ongas/hs-price-tracker/docs/integration_docs/buywisely_sequence_diagram.md

 - At each step, log input, output, and errors.
 - If offers list is missing/empty, log and set entity `url` to empty.
 - If lowest-priced offer is missing `seller_product_url`, log and set entity `url` to empty.
+- If a zero-priced offer is encountered, log it as an extraction bug and ignore it.
+If all offers are zero-priced, log and raise an exception.
 - All logs must be accessible via the Home Assistant log file.

 ---